AcademySoftwareFoundation/OpenTimelineIO/tsc/OpenTimelineIO_TSC_Charter.md

 This charter (the "Charter") sets forth the responsibilities and procedures for technical contribution to, and oversight of, the OpenTimelineIO project, which has been established as OpenTimelineIO a Series of LF Projects, LLC (the "Project").
 LF Projects, LLC ("LF Projects") is a Delaware series limited liability company.
 All Contributors to the Project must comply with the terms of this Charter.

 ## 1. Mission and Scope of the Project
-  * **a.** The mission of the Project is to develop an open source project with the goals indicated in the "README" file within the Project's code repository.
+  * **a.** The mission of the Project is to develop an open source project with the goals indicated in the "README" file within the Project's repositories.
   * **b.** The scope of the Project includes software development under an OSI-approved open source license supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source software project.

 ## 2. Technical Steering Committee